tajiabdullah/belly-button-biodiversity/README.md

 # *Belly Button Biodiversity*

 For this project, I built an interactive dashboard to explore a Belly Button Biodiversity dataset, which catalogs the microbes that colonize human navels.
-The before-mentioned dataset revealed that a small handful of microbial species called operational taxonomic units (OTUs) were present in more than 70% of people.
+The dataset revealed that a small handful of microbial species called operational taxonomic units (OTUs) were present in more than 70% of people.

-Furthermore, for this project, I completed the following steps as follows.
+To create the interactive dashboard, I completed the steps listed below.

 1. Used the D3 library to read in samples.json.